With all the waiting when traveling by plane, why not crochet something?

 A common question when crocheters travel is, “Can I bring crochet hooks on a plane?”
-The answer is yes, although there’re some considerations to take into account.
-Read on to learn more.
+The answer is yes, although there’s more to it.

 There are other tools used in crochet you might wonder about like scissors.
 That’s covered too.

 I’ve put together this guide to make sure you don’t have your crochet hooks confiscated when going through Airport Security.

 - Are Crochet Hooks Allowed On Planes?

 - Can You Bring Metal Crochet Hooks On A Plane?